 Connection to the Internet

-Before ChatGPT connected to the Internet, the AI’s knowledge was limited to September 2021.
-OpenAI’s AI tool was trained with texts up to that date.
-Currently, ChatGPT uses the capabilities of search engine Bing to pull information from the Internet.
+Before ChatGPT got this functionality, the AI’s knowledge was limited to September 2021.
+This made it difficult to answer questions about complex issues that played out after that date.
+Currently, ChatGPT uses the capabilities of Bing to gather information, which increases the accuracy of the chatbot.

 Training the models